 What exactly is a Luau?
 What to Expect.

-A luau is a Hawaiian Party really but the tourist industry has spawned a more specific expectation of what a Commercial Luau should be.
+A luau is a name for any Hawaiian Party really but the tourist industry has spawned a more specific expectation of what a Commercial Luau should be.
 It often has little to no connection with how Hawaiians would celebrate.
 However, it is still steeped in tradition and filled with many traditional foods and activities.

 Then you are often offered a welcome drink.
 Typically a Mai Tai.
 You are then free to explore the Luau Grounds.
-There are many different activities going on all traditional Hawaiian or Polynesian in nature such as Lei Making or Poi Pounding.
+There are many different activities going on, all traditional Hawaiian or Polynesian in nature such as Lei Making, Poi Pounding.
 There is no need to get involved but it helps get you in the spirit.
 There may also be Hawaiian Games to play to keep you and the kids entertained.
 Some even go as far as Net Fishing demonstrations and traditional canoeing.

 At some point, you will be invited to share the Imu Ceremony.
 All will be explained but you are watching your dinner being unearthed.
 An IMU is a large underground oven and inside for most of the day, there has been a whole pig slowly roasting.
-The IMU Ceremony is where the Staff unearth it ready for its final prep to be served.
+The IMU Ceremony is where the Staff unearths it ready for its final prep to be served.
 It’s a very important part of the feast and a must-attend.
 Don’t be too off-put, it doesn’t always look that appetizing on unearthing but we can assure you the finished kalua pork is delightful.

 You will then take your seats for the feast.
-Where tables will take it in turns to visit the buffet and help themselves to the fare.
+Where tables will take turns to visit the buffet and help themselves to the fare.
 This is a great way of doing it as you can try small amounts of as much as you like to sample.
 Remember you can always go back for more once everyone has had a turn.

 Most Luau’s offer a very similar Menu with varying degrees of quality.
 The food is intended to be traditional Hawaiin Luau Feast fare but it also caters to a more American palate, offering the chance to taste traditional food but often not requiring it to fill you up.
 We would always suggest sampling as much of the traditional fare as possible but understand some people can be fussy eaters, but they shouldn’t go hungry.
 Traditional food items include the following and are available at nearly every Luau: